tarkalabs/company-events/README.md

 # Company Events Feedback Application

 A Next.js application for managing and collecting feedback for company events.
-Built with React, TypeScript, Prisma, and SQLite.
+Built with React and TypeScript.

 ## Features